barsikus007/NAS/README.md

 7. `docker compose up -d --build && sudo chown -R --reference=${HOME} ${APPDATA_VOLUME}/*`
    1. Use `docker compose up -d --build` to start
    2. Change the ownership of the files under `APPDATA_VOLUME` (e.g. `sudo chown -R --reference=${HOME} ${APPDATA_VOLUME}/*`) immediately after volume creation
-8. Wait for containers to be in a healthy state and stop some of them to patch them `docker compose stop organizr TODO`
+8. Wait for containers to be in a healthy state, then stop some of them to patch `docker compose stop organizr && ./bin/appdata_patcher.sh && docker compose up -d organizr`
 9. Configure web applications manually as indicated in the section below

 - P.S.
 Do not forget to adapt jellyfin compose config to your hardware decoders